methetech/MouseWheelFixer/README.md

 ## How It Works: The Solution

-MouseWheelFixer solves this by intelligently monitoring mouse wheel activity and blocking these accidental "jitter" events.
+WheelScrollFixer solves this by intelligently monitoring mouse wheel activity and blocking these accidental "jitter" events.

 It works through a simple but effective workflow: